-While you can always say to a Google Nest Hub, Google Nest Mini (or any of the other best Google Home speakers,) "What can I ask you?," you might be wondering which of the best Google Home commands are actually worth using.
+While you can always say to a Google Nest Hub (2nd Gen), Google Nest Audio (or any of the other best Google Home speakers,) "What can I ask you?," you might be wondering which of the best Google Home commands are actually worth using.

 If you explore the 'Things to Ask' section of the Google Home app for suggestions, it's not always clear which are best Google Home commands for productivity and entertainment.